emissary-ingress/emissary/docs/howtos/ext-filters.md

 This configuration tells Ambassador about the `Filter`, notably that it needs the `/extauth` prefix, and that it's OK for it to pass back the `x-qotm-session` header.
 Note that `path_prefix` and `allowed_headers` are optional.

 Next you must apply the `Filter` to your desired hosts and paths using a `FilterPolicy`.
-The following would enable your `Filter` on requests to all hosts and paths:
+The following would enable your `Filter` on requests to all hosts and paths (just remember that our authentication service is only configured to perform authentication on requests to `/backend/get-quote/`, see the [auth service's repo](https://github.com/datawire/ambassador-auth-service) for more information).

 ```yaml
 ---